 Jonathan Cohen is an award-winning translator of Latin American poetry and scholar of inter-American literature.
 He has translated Ernesto Cardenal, Enrique Lihn, Pedro Mir, and Roque Dalton, among others.
 His own poems and essays have appeared widely.
 He is the author of pioneering critical works on Pablo Neruda and Muna Lee.
-The compiler of William Carlos Williams’s poems from the Spanish, he currently is preparing a new edition of Williams’s translation of the Golden Age novella, The Dog & The Fever, by Pedro Espinosa, forthcoming from New Directions.
-Jonathan Cohen’s website.
+His compilation of William Carlos Williams's translations of Spanish-language poetry contributes a new dimension to the poet's canon ("Our notion of Williams's work in 'the American idiom' should be forever broadened and changed because of By Word of Mouth."—Peter Schmidt, William Carlos Williams Review).

 Zero Hour and Other Documentary Poems brings together in English translation eight of the longer poems by Nicaragua’s impassioned Marxist priest, Ernesto Cardenal, described in the Times Literary Supplement as "the outstanding socially committed poet of his generation in Spanish America."
 His work, like Pablo Neruda’s, is unabashedly political; like Ezra Pound’s, his poems demonstrate history on an epic scale––but the voice is all his own and speaks from the heart of a land sunk for generations in poverty, oppression, and turmoil.
 As both activist and contemplative, Cardenal maintained strong ties with the Sandinist guerillas while at the same time living a form of primitive Christianity at his religious settlement of Our Lady of Solentiname on an island in Lake Nicaragua.
 In late 1977, amid increasing civil violence, the Nicaraguan National Guard utterly destroyed the Solentiname community, and Cardenal fled to neighboring Costa Rica, where he continued his efforts on behalf of the revolutionary movement.
 With the final collapse of the Somoza dictatorship in 1979, he returned to Nicaragua as his country’s new Minister of Culture.
 Spanning a quarter century, the poems in Zero Hour constitute a vivid record of continuous struggle against flagrant exploitation and brutal indifference to common humanity.